Ricette di Sicilia

 - 5

-Rinse and pat dry the aubergines, then fry in plenty of sunflower oil until golden.
+Rinse and pat dry the aubergines, then fry them in plenty of sunflower oil until golden.
 Drain on kitchen paper.

 - 6